eni6ma/Fundamental-Cryptography/Primitives.md

 Mathematically, the decryption process can be represented as:

 $$\[
 \alpha = (\Psi \oplus \phi) \cdot \Phi_{\beta}^{-1}(\Phi_{\beta}(\alpha))
 \]$$

 By combining these operations in a secure and well-designed algorithm, it's possible to create an encryption scheme that protects sensitive information from unauthorized access.

-Here's a key of the symbols used in the Markdown table, with LaTeX notation properly escaped using the dollar sign delimiter:

 | Symbol                  | Meaning                                                  |
 |-------------------------|----------------------------------------------------------|